2018-2019 University Catalog [ARCHIVED CATALOG]

 - Acquire information from demonstrations and experiences in courses, such as lecture, group and physical demonstrations

 - Acquire information from written documents and computer systems (e.g., literature searches and data retrieval)

 - Identify information presented in accessible images from paper, slides, videos with audio description and transparencies

 - Recognize and assess patient changes in mood, activity, cognition, verbal and non-verbal communication

 Use and Interpret

 - Use and interpret information from assessment techniques/maneuvers

 - Use and interpret information related to physiologic phenomena generated from diagnostic tools

-- Possess psychomotor skills necessary to provide or assist in holistic respiratory care and perform or assist with procedures and treatments
+- Possess psychomotor skills necessary to provide or assist in holistic occupational therapy care and perform or assist with procedures and treatments

-- Practice in a safe manner and appropriately provide respiratory care and assessment in emergencies and life-support procedures and perform universal precautions against contamination
+- Practice in a safe manner and appropriately provide occupational therapy care and assessment in emergencies and life support procedures, and perform universal precautions against contamination

 - Communicate effectively and sensitively with patients and families